damianhakert/damianhakert.github.io/source/jobs/source/jobs/employer-brand-specialist/index.html.md

 to echo our values and culture across a broad and highly competitive tech startup landscape and to attract highly qualified industry leaders globally.

-This role reports to the Senior Director of People Operations and will collaborate with another recruiter and the People Operations Team.
+This role reports to the Senior Director of People Operations and partners with a second global recruiter and a People Ops Administrator on a daily basis.

 ## Responsibilities